-Grievances are initially handled in an informal and confidential manner.
-Feedback, inquiries, or concerns should first be directed to support@escoffieronline.com.
-If applicable, a student should first attempt to resolve any course related issues with the course instructor.
-Formal complaints may also be directed, by letter, to the Campus President.
+If any of these matters still remain unresolved, the student may direct, by letter, a formal complaint to the Campus President.
 If a grievance is not satisfied, the student may appeal in writing to the Advisory Board, which will rule on the issue at their biannual meeting.